SPRING CRUISING SPECIALS – New bookings for charters starting before June 15 save 10%

 Day 2

-Depart Comox early, on flood tide if possible, with destination Quadra Island, either anchoring in Rebecca Spit or on the dock at Heriot Bay Marina.
+Depart Comox early (on flood tide if possible) with destination Quadra island, either Rebecca Spit (anchor) or Heriot Bay marina (dock).

 Day 3

-Transit Beasley Passage on Ebb tide (north) and carry on through Upper and Lower Rapids to Okisollo Channel and down to Johnstone Strait.
-Head north for Port Neville and either tie up at the small government wharf or go into the inlet and anchor.
-Explore the Port Neville store and post office/museum.
-There is a caretaker on-site in the summer.
-This is bear country and private property.
+Head north for Port Neville.
+Either tie up at the small government wharf or go into the inlet and anchor.
+Explore the Port Neville store and post office, now a museum.

 Day 4